wdporter/i-am-that-ebook/src/68-seek-the-source-of-consciousness/readme.md

 <p><b>Q:</b> Even death is a need?</p>

 <p><b>M:</b> Having lived a long and fruitful life, you feel the need to die.
 Only when wrongly applied are desire and fear are destructive.
 By all means, desire the right and fear the wrong.
-But when people desire what is wrong and fear what is right, they create chaös and despair.</p>
+But when people desire what is wrong and fear what is right, they create chaos and despair.</p>

 <p><b>Q:</b> What is right and what is wrong?</p>